 Knife Sharpening

-Here at Grace In The Kitchen, all of the knives sharpened are done by hand using traditional Japanese whetstones.
+All of our knife sharpening is done by hand using traditional Japanese whetstones.
 This hand sharpening service ensures that the edge of your blade is maintained and cared for without any unnecessary grinding or excess removal of steel.

 A sharp knife in the kitchen is a safe knife.

-A nice, sharp blade cuts through food with ease, with the knife doing all the work.
-With a dull knife, more pressure is typically needed to have the blade slice through whatever is being cut, especially if cutting a harder food, like a squash.
+A nice, sharp blade cuts through food with ease.
+With a dull knife, more pressure is typically needed to push the blade slice through whatever is being cut, especially when cutting harder foods like squash.
 The more pressure that is used, the greater chance of the knife slipping from the hand and causing an accident.
-This is why we recommend keeping your knives super sharp!
+This is why we recommend keeping your knives super sharp, allowing the knife to do the work for you.

 Professional Sharpening vs At-Home Sharpeners